EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting: Conclusions

 \section{Conclusions}

 In this work, we propose Event-Aided Free-Trajectory 3DGS (EF-3DGS), a novel framework that seamlessly integrates event camera data into the task of reconstructing 3DGS from casually captured free-trajectory videos.
 Our method effectively leverages the high temporal resolution and motion information encoded in event streams to enhance the 3DGS optimization process, leading to improved rendering quality and accurate camera pose estimation.
+By introducing the Event Generation Model and Linear Event Generation Model, we bridge the gap between differential event data and absolute brightness rendering in 3DGS.
+The proposed photometric bundle adjustment and Fixed-GS strategy further ensure accurate color recovery and scene structure optimization.
+Extensive experiments on both public benchmarks and real-world datasets validate the effectiveness of our approach, demonstrating significant improvements over state-of-the-art methods in both rendering quality and trajectory estimation accuracy.
+Future work would explore self-adaptive parameter adjustment strategies to enhance the method's versatility and ease of use across various reconstruction tasks.